 3. Planet Audio AC1000 2 Channel Car Amplifier

-The Planet Audio AC1000.2 may be an excellent choice if you are looking to power a pair of speakers or two small sub-woofers.
-It features variable low and high pass crossovers, bass boost, and remote subwoofer control which allow you to customize the sound to your liking.
+The Planet Audio AC1000.2 may be an excellent choice to power a pair of speakers or two small sub-woofers.
+It features variable low and high pass crossovers, bass boost, and remote subwoofer control, which allow you to customize the sound to your liking.

-It is fitted with a MOSFET power supply, has a power output of 2 x 375 watts RMS (1000 watts max power @ 2 Ohms) and is fitting with both high and Low-level inputs, making it easy to install regardless of the type of car stereo you have installed.
+It is fitted with a MOSFET power supply, has a power output of 2 x 375 watts RMS (1000 watts max power @ 2 Ohms), and has both high and Low-level inputs, making it easy to install regardless of the type of car stereo you have.

 4. BOSS Audio Systems AR1500M Car Amplifier

-This excellent single channel monoblock amplifier is capable of delivering 1120 Watts RMS @2 Ohms (1500 watts max) and would be another good choice for someone looking to install a new sub-woofer.
+This excellent single channel monoblock amplifier can deliver 1120 Watts RMS @2 Ohms (1500 watts max) and would be another good choice for someone looking to install a new sub-woofer.

-This Amplifier can accept either high and low-level inputs making it easy to install whether you have a factory fitted or aftermarket stereo head unit.
-It has a variable low pass crossover, switchable bass boost and comes with a remote sub-woofer control, giving you considerable options to modify and adjust your sound.
+This Amplifier can accept high- and low-level inputs, making it easy to install whether you have a factory-installed or aftermarket stereo head unit.
+It has a variable low pass crossover, switchable bass boost, and a remote sub-woofer control, giving you considerable options to modify and adjust your sound.

 5. Rockford Fosgate Prime 2-Channel Amplifier

 This 2-channel amplifier from Rockford Fosgate certainly isn’t the cheapest on our review list, and you won’t get much change from your $100 with this amplifier.
-But, but what you will have is an excellent amplifier from one of the most well-known and respected brands on the market.
+However, you will have an excellent amplifier from one of the most well-known and respected brands on the market.

 6. Skar Audio Monoblock MOSFET Amplifier

-It comes with a remote subwoofer control that can be mounted in the front of the vehicle, allowing full control over the bass levels and ensuring the best possible sound.
-It also features a MOSFET power supply and 4-way protection circuitry and efficient heatsink design to guarantee reliability and performance.
+It comes with a remote subwoofer control that can be mounted in the front of the vehicle, allowing complete control over the bass levels and ensuring the best possible sound.
+It also features a MOSFET power supply,4-way protection circuitry, and an efficient heatsink design to guarantee reliability and performance.